-- 1. For the purposes of this Regulation, inside information shall comprise the following types of information: - (a) information of a precise nature, which has not been made public, relating, directly or indirectly, to one or more issuers of financial instruments or to one or more financial instruments, and which if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivative financial instruments. - (b) in relation to derivatives on commodities, information of a precise nature, which has not been made public, relating, directly or indirectly, to one or more such derivatives or to the related spot commodity contract, and which, if it were made public, would be likely to have a significant effect on the prices of such derivatives or related spot commodity contracts or information which will have a distortive effect on the functioning of the commodity derivatives markets or hinder supervision of the market concerned, or where this is information which is required to be disclosed in accordance with legal or regulatory provisions at the Union or national level, market rules, contracts or customs, on the relevant commodity derivatives or spot markets.
+- 1. For the purposes of this Regulation, inside information shall comprise the following types of information: - (a) information of a precise nature, which has not been made public, relating, directly or indirectly, to one or more issuers of financial instruments or to one or more financial instruments, and which if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivative financial instruments. - in relation to derivatives on commodities, information of a precise nature, which has (b) not been made public, relating, directly to one or more such derivatives or to the related spot commodity contract, and which, if it were made public, would be likely to have a significant effect on the prices of such derivatives or related spot commodity contracts and where this is information which is required to be disclosed in accordance with legal or regulatory provisions at the Union or national level, market rules, contracts or customs, on the relevant commodity derivatives or spot markets.

-- (c) in relation to emission allowances or auctioned products based thereon, information of a precise nature, which has not been made public, relating, directly or indirectly, to one or more such instruments, and which, if it were made public, would be likely to have a significant effect on the prices of such instruments or on the prices of related derivative financial instruments. - (d) for persons charged with the execution of orders concerning financial instruments, it also means information conveyed by a client and related to the client's pending orders in financial instruments, which is of a precise nature, which relates, directly or indirectly, to one or more issuers of financial instruments or to one or more financial instruments, and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments, the price of related spot commodity contracts, or on the price of related derivative financial instruments. - 2.
-For the purposes of applying paragraph 1, information shall be deemed to be of a precise nature if it indicates a set of circumstances which exists or may reasonably be expected to come into existence or an event which has occurred or may reasonably be expected to do so and if it is specific enough to enable a conclusion to be drawn as to the possible effect of that set of circumstances or event on the prices of the financial instruments, the related spot commodity contracts, or the auctioned products based on the emission allowances. - 3.
-For the purposes of applying paragraph 1, information which, if it were made public, would be likely to have a significant effect on the prices of the financial instruments, the related spot commodity contracts, or the auctioned products based on the emission allowances account shall be taken of whether a reasonable investor would be likely to use that information as part of the basis of his investment decision.
+- (c) in relation to emission allowances or auctioned products based thereon, information of a precise nature, which has not been made public, relating, directly I or indirectly I to one or more such instruments, and which, if it were made public, would be likely to have a significant effect on the prices of such instruments or on the prices of related derivative financial instruments. - (d) for persons charged with the execution of orders concerning financial instruments, it also means information conveyed by a client and related to the client's pending orders in financial instruments, which is of a precise nature, which relates, directly or indirectly, to one or more issuers of financial instruments or to one or more financial instruments, and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments, the price of related spot commodity contracts, or on the price of related derivative financial instruments. - 2.
+For the purposes of applying paragraph 1, information shall be deemed to be of a precise nature if it indicates a set of circumstances which exists or may reasonably be expected to come into existence or an event which has occurred or may reasonably be expected to do so and if it is specific enough to enable a conclusion to be drawn as to the possible effect of that set of circumstances or event on the prices of the financial instruments, the related spot commodity contracts, or the auctioned products based on the emission allowances.
+In this respect in case of a process which occurs in stages, every intermediate stage of the process can constitute an event which has occurred, irrespective of whether the end stage of the process can already be reasonably expected to occur. - 3.
+For the purposes of applying paragraph 1, namely information which, if it were made public, would be likely to have a significant effect on the prices of the financial instruments, the related spot commodity contracts, or the auctioned products based on the emission allowances, account shall be taken of whether a reasonable investor would be likely to use that information as part of the basis of his investment decision.

-4. ESMA shall issue guidelines addressed to issuers in accordance with Article 16 of Regulation No (EU) 1095/2010 on determining at what point in case of a process which occur in stages inside information occurs.
-ESMA shall as a minimum issue guidelines regarding the following situations; mergers, changes in management, bond issuances, and contract negotiations.
+4. As regards processes which occur in stages, ESMA shall issue guidelines addressed to issuers in accordance with Article 16 of Regulation No (EU) 1095/2010 which shall determine at what point of such processes inside information occurs.
+ESMA shall as a minimum issue guidelines regarding the following processes; mergers, changes in management, bond issuances, and contract negotiations.